osiweb/unified_retro_keyboard/hardware/keyboard-sol-integrated/README.md

 # SOL keyboard

-This keyboard replicates the keyboard on the SOL-20.
+This keyboard with integrated encoder replicates the keyboard on the SOL-20.

 The keyboard is designed using KiCad in order to be the most useful for anybody wishing to modify the keyboard for more specific uses, or to add to the project.